-Based on my own travel experiences and those of my students during their study abroad, I’ve put together this list for Summer 2017 students who are studying abroad in Florence.
+Based on my own travel experiences and those of my students during their study abroad, I’ve put together this list for Summer 2020 students who are studying abroad in Italy with me.

 - Keep in mind that you’ll have access to a washing machine but not a dryer; the overwhelming majority of Italians hang their laundry to dry at their open windows.
 Pack clothing that doesn’t take a long time to dry.